enginyoyen/ansible-best-practises/README.md

   version: "v1.0.1"
 ```

-Roles can be downloaded with this command:
+Roles can be downloaded/updated with this command:

 ```
 ./extensions/setup/role_update.sh
 ```
+This command will delete all external roles and download everything from scratch.
+It is a good practice, as this will not allow you to make changes in the roles.

 ##3.
 Keep your plays simple
 If you want to take the advantage of the roles, you have to keep your plays simple.